What is UX Research

 - Discover – to determine what the user wants, tools like contextual inquiry and dairy studies are used in this stage.
 It helps to observe the users in their context and surroundings, and the observations are noted down.

 - Test – validating and checking the designed product with users.
-Methods such as usability testing and accessibility testing help us figure out if there are any issues for users to use the product and whether it is accessible for all types of people.
+Methods such as usability testing and accessibility testing help us figure out if there are any issues for users using the product and whether it is accessible to all types of people.

 - Listen – putting problems in perspective and finding new trends.
 Methods like surveys and analytics help understand the patterns in current and future scenarios.

 Whatever research method we use, it is imperative to analyze the pros and cons of the research method and apply it at the right time and in scenarios.
 Some may be time-consuming and not so fruitful when the process has moved on.
 So, it is pivotal to bring in the users, and stakeholders early in the process and get the required details on time.
 The better-incorporated research process yields much more value to the overall product when applied successfully.